zboxfs/zbox-nodejs/README.md

 ## Get Started

-To use this pacakge, first visit https://try.zbox.io to create a test repo.
-And then copy its URI and use it in below example code by replacing `[your_repo_uri]`.
+To use this pacakge, first visit https://try.zbox.io to create a test repo, and then copy its URI and use it by replacing `[your_repo_uri]` in below code.

 ### Hello World